ackerleytng/logaze/README.md

 ## Development

 > Please let me know if you want to contribute!
+I'll be so happy to work with you!

 To run the app in the development mode,